| Texas

 designations were made official.

-How Texas marks
+Texas marks

-letter at the bottom of most business route shields.
-This letter
+letter at the bottom of the

 indicates which branch in the series for the parent highway that

 particular segment is.
-For example, US 90 passes through several
+For example, US 90 passes through

 towns.
-The business route through the first town would be labeled
+The business route through the first town would be

-number, as shown to the right.
+number, as shown to the right above.

 |